MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ToDate parameter not specified.
 Setting to default value 12/04/2023 21:41:21 Converting FromDate and ToDate to UTC
 FromDate in UTC is now 12/04/2023 20:41:21.
-ToDate in UTC is now 12/04/2023 21:41:21 The correlation Id is 82f39b5b-d94f-4514-a27e-23745f05f6d1.
+ToDate in UTC is now 12/04/2023 21:41:21 The correlation Id is <Correlation-ID>.
 This is used to query for this log collection in the diagnostic pipeline.
 Provide the below information to the customer support engineer working on your case.
 AEORegion: eastus
 AEODeviceARMResourceUri: /Subscriptions/<Subscription-ID>/resourceGroups/EDGECI-REGISTRATION/providers/Microsoft.AzureStackHCI/clusters/cluster-e5c7b2aa9a36490f9567b432a0eb51f1